 In general, the transactions with related parties are carried out based on terms agreed between the parties.
 Pricing for the sales of products are market driven, less certain allowances.
 For purchases, the Group’s policy is to solicit competitive quotations.
 Bids from any related party are evaluated on arm’s length commercial terms and subject to bidding against third party suppliers.
 Purchases are normally awarded based on the lowest price.

-The Audit and Risk Committee (“ARC”) reviews the internal audit report on the IPT on a quarterly basis to ascertain that the established review procedures are complied with.
+The Audit and Risk Committee (“ARC”) reviews Management's reports on IPTs and material RPTs on a quarterly basis to ascertain that the established review procedures are complied with.

 If, however, during such periodic reviews, the ARC determines that the review procedures have become inappropriate or insufficient in view of changes to the nature of, or the manner in which, the business activities of the Group are conducted, then the Company will revert to its shareholders for a fresh mandate based on a new set of guidelines and review procedures that would ensure compliance with the established standards above.

 Approval or Ratification